BenMannMann/ArchLinuxBTW/README.md

 ### Twitch TUI Tokens
 Generated with https://twitchtokengenerator.com/.
 Use the refresh token to generate a new access token if it expires.

+### LINE Notifications
+They work and have the usual LINE notification popup in the bottom right.
+I looked into if it's possible to send these to swaync/notification daemon and it's not.

 ## Commands
 - `pacman -S <package>` -> Install a Package
 - `pacman -Syu` -> Upgrade all Packages